Meet our foundation principal, John Burke.

 Currently principal of Belridge Secondary College, he will take up the position in July 2018 to shape the vision and ethos for this vibrant new school, one that will be shared by staff, students and the community.

-As the foundation principal, they will build a dynamic leadership team and recruit outstanding teachers and support staff with a clear focus on the core business of schooling, providing students with the best possible education.
+As he prepares the school for its first students in 2020, he will build a dynamic leadership team and recruit outstanding teachers and support staff with a clear focus on providing those students with the best possible education.